Xelentra1/CTF/random_tasks/double_easy/readme.md

 ![](/images/random_tasks/double_easy/02.png)

-At the end most registers getting xord and we jmp into rax .
+At the end most registers getting xord and we jmp to address from rax.

 ![](/images/random_tasks/double_easy/03.png)